Caesar-github/mpv/DOCS/man/af.rst

         change the playback pitch at runtime.
 Note that speed is controlled using the standard ``speed`` property, not ``af-command``.

+    ``multiply-pitch <factor>``
+        Multiply the current value of ``<pitch-scale>`` dynamically.
+For
+        example: 0.5 to go down by an octave, 1.5 to go up by a perfect fifth.
+        If you want to go up or down by semi-tones, use 1.059463094352953 and 0.9438743126816935

 ``lavfi=graph``
     Filter audio using FFmpeg's libavfilter.